jonathanopio/data-cleaning-with-python/README.md

 **Body:**

 This project began as a machine learning prediction model for salary data in the USA.
-After obtaining data from the U.S. Bureau of Labor Statistics website, I quickly realized that the data needed a lot of cleaning reformatting to be useful for an exploratory analysis.
+After obtaining data from the U.S. Bureau of Labor Statistics website, I quickly realized that the data needed a lot of cleaning and reformatting to be useful for an exploratory analysis.

 My professor and I decided to segue into an application that can clean and detect the cleanliness of datasets, and make suggestions for users.
 It was targeted at non-coders who deal with large amounts of data, and need to do large-scale statistical analysis.